IntSeqBERT: Learning Arithmetic Structure in OEIS via Modulo-Spectrum Embeddings: Background and Related Work

 Tokenisation~(the LLM mainstream) cannot handle out-of-vocabulary values and buries arithmetic structure in opaque token IDs.
 Log-scale continuous embeddings improve scale invariance but miss arithmetic periodicity.
 We instead repurpose sinusoidal embeddings~\cite{vaswani2017attention} from positions to \emph{modular residues of values}, and apply FiLM~\cite{perez2018film} to modulate the magnitude stream via the modulo stream.

 In contrast to the Gauthier and Urban group's program-synthesis line~\cite{urban-alien-coding,gauthier2023qsynt,gauthier2025conjecturing}, which explicitly describes each sequence's generation rule, this work uses \emph{representation learning} to acquire shared arithmetic structure across the OEIS corpus.
+We view the two approaches as complementary: program synthesis seeks a formula or program that generates a given sequence, whereas our representations aim to judge whether two sequences are number-theoretically similar even when they are generated in entirely different ways.
+Pre-trained IntSeqBERT embeddings could in turn serve as a search heuristic for program synthesis, or as an index for retrieving similar sequences.
 Where FACT~\cite{zurich-fact} identified the limits of a plain tokenised Transformer, IntSeqBERT overcomes them via modulo-spectrum feature engineering and FiLM fusion.